 The NIH Fact Sheet continues: "A growing body of research suggests that vitamin D might play some role in the prevention and treatment of rheumatoid arthritis, congestive heart failure, type 1 and type 2 diabetes, hypertension, glucose intolerance, multiple sclerosis, and other degenerative medical conditions.
 However, most evidence for these roles comes from in vitro, animal, and epidemiological studies, not the randomized clinical trials considered to be more definitive."

 Groups at Risk of Vitamin D Inadequacy per NIH

-Obtaining sufficient vitamin D from natural food sources alone is difficult.
+It's difficult to obtain sufficient vitamin D from natural food sources alone.
 For many people, consuming vitamin D-fortified foods and, arguably, being exposed to some sunlight are essential for maintaining a healthy vitamin D status.
 The NIH identifies the following groups at risk of vitamin D insufficiency, and suggests that dietary supplements might be required to meet the daily need for vitamin D:

 - Breastfed infants

 - People with dark skin

 - People with fat malabsorption (associated with a variety of medical conditions including some forms of liver disease, cystic fibrosis, and Crohn's disease)

 - People who have undergone gastric bypass surgery

 - Non-ambulatory or homebound individuals who have difficulty exercising